ShakataGaNai/awesome-meshtastic/README.md

 - [Meshview by Armoo](https://github.com/armooo/meshview) - A project watches a MQTT topic for meshtastic messages, imports them to a database and has a web UI to view them.
 [Example on BayMesh](https://meshview.armooo.net/)
 - [Meshinfo by kevinelliott](https://github.com/kevinelliott/meshinfo) - A project written in Python and connects to an MQTT server that is receiving Meshtastic messages for the purpose of visualizing and inspecting traffic.
 [Example on SacValleyMesh](https://svm.meshinfo.network/mqtt_log.html)
 - [bayme.sh-bot by ppicazo](https://github.com/ppicazo/bayme.sh-bot) - An MQTT to Discord logger bot for local meshes.
+- [Meshtastic-MQTT-Connect by pdxlocations](https://github.com/pdxlocations/Meshtastic-MQTT-Connect) - A python (TK/TCL) based MQTT/Meshtastic UI for your local machine.

 ## Hardware